Mrunal Thakur: Early career and television (2012–2016)

 While attending college, Thakur landed a lead role as Gauri Bhosle opposite Mohit Sehgal in the Star Plus series Mujhse Kuchh Kehti...Yeh Khamoshiyaan.
 The show aired from 2012 to 2013.
 Later in 2013, Thakur appeared in an episodic appearance on the mystery thriller Har Yug Mein Aayega Ek – Arjun, in which she played a journalist named Sakshi Anand.

-In February 2014, Thakur was cast for Zee TV's soap opera Kumkum Bhagya, for which she began shooting the following month.
+In February 2014, She was cast for Zee TV's soap opera Kumkum Bhagya, for which she began shooting the following month.
 The show, co-starring Sriti Jha, Shabir Ahluwalia, Arjit Taneja, and Supriya Shukla, started airing on 15 April, and saw Thakur portray Bulbul Arora Khanna, a woman who along with her elder sister (played by Jha) helps their mother (played by Shukla) run a marriage hall.
 The show received mostly positive to mixed reviews from critics.
 Thakur quit the show in January 2016.

-Thakur appeared as a Contestant on Box Cricket League 1 in 2014 and Nach Baliye 7 in 2015.
+She appeared as a Contestant on Box Cricket League 1 in 2014 and Nach Baliye 7 in 2015.
 In 2016, she danced in a special episode of &TV's Saubhagyalakshmi, and had a guest appearance in Tuyul & Mbak Yul Reborn.
 Her final appearance before she retired from television was on the Indonesian serial Nadin, where she played Tara.